andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 ({:a 2 :b 1} {:a 2 :b 2} {:a 3 :b 4})
 ```

-This can be handy when you need to sort items by criteria of decreasing importance.
+When you need to sort items by criteria of decreasing importance this comes in handy.

 ### Group-by multiple keys

-Group-by returns a map of elements grouped by key, where the grouping is determined by the supplied function.
-If you want to group by multiple functions you can use `juxt` to pass in two or more functions.
+Group-by returns a map of elements grouped by key, where the supplied function determines the grouping.
+If you want to group by multiple functions, you can use `juxt` to pass in two or more functions.

 ```clojure
 (defn health-status [{:keys [health]}]